infor-cloud/xtendm3/docs/getting-started/xtendm3-activation.md

   - M3: v2020.12 XtendM3 Overview and Use Cases
 - Watch a recorded onboarding that you will get once you have completed the campus courses
 - Participate actively in monthly workshops which you will receive the invitations to after completion of courses

+To recieve the invitation to the workshop series and the XtendM3 Community head over to this page [Workshop and Community](../workshop-and-community) and fill in the form.